philbowles/h4plugins/docs/ccc.md

 ## Service control / shortnames

 *All* plugins therefore support the following set of "service control" commands.
-For this reason they will not be mentioned again individually in the relevant sections: only the commands a plugin *adds* to this basic set are covered in each plugin API document.
+For this reason they will not be mentioned again individually in the relevant sections: only the commands and/or functions a plugin *adds* to this basic set are covered in each plugin API document.

 Each also has a "shortname" (usually 4-characters) and this is the name you would use as the payload of any of the service control commands.
 Perhaps unsurprisingly [H4P_WiFi](h4wifi.md) is "wifi" and [H4P_AsyncMQTT](h4mqtt.md) is "mqtt" but some of the other plugins have more interesting shortnames: [H4P_FlasherController](h4fc.md) for example is "wink" :wink: